-The Cistercian church was erected atypically as a hall building, not a basilica, three-aisle building with a transept and chancel ended with a straight wall equipped with side chapels on the north and south sides of the presbytery, accessible only from the transept.
+The Cistercian church was erected atypically as a hall building, not a basilica, three-aisle building with a transept and chancel ended with a straight wall equipped with side chapels on the north and south sides of the chancel, accessible only from the transept.
 The decision to build a church in the form of a hall had to be made at the end of the 13th century.
 Undertaking such a large construction effort must have been associated with the growing income of the abbey and the period of its prosperity in the fourteenth century.
-In the first stage, the upper fragments of the walls of the eastern part were built, windowsills were raised, and pillars with richly moulded bases were inserted between the presbytery and the ambulatory.
+In the first stage, the upper fragments of the walls of the eastern part were built, windowsills were raised, and pillars with richly moulded bases were inserted between the chancel and the ambulatory.
 The introduction of the ribs of the vaults was done in a sophisticated and complicated way, because the shaft of the column with an octagon cross-section narrows, and the rib arches come out directly from column into the shape of palm leaves.
-Cross-ribbed vaults of the presbytery were also than built.
+Cross-ribbed vaults of the chancel were also than built.
 After 1315, pillars were built in the transept and the first bay of the nave.
 Unlike earlier supports, the transept columns were given a uniform cross-section over their entire height and did not narrow.
 In the last stage, probably until the mid-fourteenth century, using the Augustian walls, the western bays of the nave were built, with another change in the form of architectural detail.
 Namely, the vaults were supported on columns with an isosceles octagonal cross-section as opposed to earlier columns on a cross plan, and the introduction of the ribs was maximally simplified in terms of technology (they are as if stuck to vault coverings).